-SSTs remain above-normal across most of the equatorial Pacific, with slightly below-normal SSTs beginning to emerge in parts of the far eastern tropical Pacific (Figure 20).
-The western North Pacific is warmer than normal, while the current spatial pattern of SSTs in the North Pacific (e.g., well above-average SST anomalies across most of the North Pacific and near to slightly above-average SSTs off the west coast of California) are indicative of a negative phase of the Pacific Decadal Oscillation.
+SSTs are near average across most of the equatorial Pacific, with below-average SSTs beginning to emerge in parts of the eastern tropical Pacific (Figure 21).
+The western North Pacific is warmer than normal, while the current spatial pattern of SSTs in the North Pacific (e.g., well above-average SST anomalies across most of the North Pacific and below-average SSTs off the west coast of California) are indicative of a strongly negative phase of the Pacific Decadal Oscillation.
+The May Pacific Decadal Oscillation index in 2024 was its lowest May value since 1950.

-Figure 20: Current SST anomalies across the tropical and subtropical Pacific.
+Figure 21: Current SST anomalies across the tropical and subtropical Pacific.

-Table 15 displays January and March SST anomalies for several Nino regions.
+Table 15 displays March and May SST anomalies for several Nino regions.
 Over the past two months, SST anomalies across the entire eastern and central tropical Pacific have cooled.

-Table 15: January and March SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
-March-January SST anomaly differences are also provided.
+Table 15: March and May SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
+May-March SST anomaly differences are also provided.

-Region January SST March SST March - January
+Region March SST May SST May - March

 Anomaly (°C) Anomaly (°C) SST Anomaly (°C)

-Nino 1+2 +0.8 +0.3 -0.5
+Nino 1+2 +0.3 -0.7 -1.0

-Nino 3 +1.9 +0.9 -1.0
+Nino 3 +1.0 0.0 -1.0

-Nino 3.4 +1.8 +1.2 -0.6
+Nino 3.4 +1.2 +0.3 -0.9

-Nino 4 +1.5 +0.9 -0.6
+Nino 4 +0.9 +0.7 -0.2